 Exploring how Valentine’s Day is celebrated in Japan, South Korea and China.

 We all know how Valentine’s Day works.
 It involves copious amounts of chocolates, flowers, perfume, jewellery and a romantic dinner reservation crammed in to seal the deal.
 Retailers embrace this joyous festival as it’s the next big commercial event since the Christmas period.
-Couples act all cutesy and it’s a great time for single to find a date.
+Couples act all cutesy and it’s a great time for single people to find a date.

 But did you know in some countries it’s only the women that present men with gifts on the 14th of February?
 And ‘Black Day’ is a day that actually exists for those who did not receive anything so they can celebrate being depressed together (harsh).